 Never argue with your spouse in front of the kids about a discussion they are having or a decision that is being made.
-Employ a code word or have a prior agreement that “we will talk about it later” and then have a separate, private discussion.
-Putting your spouse in the middle of you and his children, where he feels like he must choose, is terrible for both him and the kids.
+Employ a codeword or have a prior agreement that “we will talk about it later” and then have a separate, private discussion.
+Putting your spouse in the middle of you and their children, where they feel like they must choose, is terrible for both him and the kids.

 10. Do buckle up and enjoy the ride!